archer-v/progresso/README.md

 The package provides two methods to count the amount of work:
 *  wrappers around standard io.Reader and io.Writer objects, so anything that uses standard io.Reader/io.Writer objects can give you progress feedback
-*  Update(int) method to inform the tracker about amount of work directly
+*  Increment(int) method to inform the tracker about amount of work performed

 ProgressTracker sends back a Progress struct over a channel, so a subscriber can receive the progress feedback.